-Short-Term SIM Cards Options
+Short-Term prepaid SIM Cards Options

-MVNO stands for Mobile Virtual Network Operator, which simply put is a company that piggybacks on the network provided by a larger operator.
-The benefit of using these smaller companies is that they can offer more flexible data plans to suit specific groups of customers, so you’re more likely to find a plan that fits your needs.
+MVNO stands for Mobile Virtual Network Operator, a company that piggybacks on the network provided by a more prominent operator.
+The benefit of using these smaller Japan sim card companies is that they can offer more flexible data plans to suit specific groups of customers, so you’re more likely to find a plan that fits your needs.

 |Description||IIJmio||Nippon SIM for Japan||Sakura Mobile||B-Mobile||Mobal|

 |Plan||Japan Travel SIM||Nippon Sim for Japan||Sakura Travel SIM||5GB 10 Days||Japan Unlimited SIM 30 Day|